 11. Expenditures made to acquire a capital facility as a result of an annexation agreement should be reflected as "Payment for Value of Public Improvements," Line 12.10.

+NOTE – If a locality Lessee recognizes a gain or loss from a lease termination related to land/buildings (Other Financing Source/Use in the governmental fund statements), this activity should be report on Form 300 as follows:

+Report the loss (OFU) with expenditures, Line 10.00

+Report the gain (OFS) as Miscellaneous Other sources, Line 8.30.

 Annual Financial Report and Transmittal Differences